pearcej/pearcej.github.io/csc426/blog2.md

 In your second blog entry of the semester, address each of the following bullets (1 or more paragraph each):

-  - How do you envision ways community is fostered in the FOSS movement?
+  - Referencing ideas from your readings, how do you envision ways community is fostered in the FOSS movement?

 ### Remember in order to receive credit for each blog entry, you must do *both* of the following: